-Another cross-sectional study with 5,423 subjects in China highlighted the complex relationship of selenium and blood sugar, highlighting a The study’s abstract stated, “In a review article that comprehensively investigated the association between selenium and type 2 diabetes concluded that this complicated relationship may be explained by the possible harm that occurs both below and above the physiological range for optimal activity of some or all selenoproteins.”
+Another cross-sectional study with 5,423 subjects in China highlighted the complex relationship of selenium and blood sugar.
+The study’s abstract stated, “A review article that comprehensively investigated the association between selenium and type 2 diabetes concluded that this complicated relationship may be explained by the possible harm that occurs both below and above the physiological range for optimal activity of some or all selenoproteins.”
 (Source article: The association between dietary selenium intake and diabetes: a cross-sectional study among middle-aged and older adults.”
 Published in the Nutrition Journal.

-We hope you have found this article on the health benefits of selenium, presented by Mineral Resources International, a 50-year-old family business that extracts minerals from Utah’s Great Salt Lake.
+We hope you have enjoyed this article on the health benefits of selenium, presented by Mineral Resources International, a 50-year-old family business that extracts minerals from Utah’s Great Salt Lake.